Heartburn, Reflux & Esophageal Specialty Center

-Diverticulum: A pouch in the lining of the esophagus that can grow in size and cause swallowing problems, throwing up, choking, and other health problems.
+Diverticulum: A pouch in a weak area of the esophagus that can increase in size and cause difficulty in swallowing, regurgitation and choking.

-Esophageal Achalasia: A swallowing problem caused by loss of nerve cells that control the swallowing muscles.
-As a result, food and liquid cannot easily pass through the esophagus.
+Esophageal Achalasia: A swallowing problem caused by the loss of the nerve cells that control the swallowing muscles in the esophagus, so food and liquid cannot pass through easily.

-Esophageal Cancer: Cancer that starts in the esophagus and can spread to other parts of the body.
+Esophageal Cancer: Cancer that starts in the esophagus and can progress throughout the body.
 When discovered early, a cure is possible.